maneeshaheshan/apim-loadtest/apps/README.md

-#events-service
+# BackEnd for the Load Test with MSF4J

-##Description
+## Description

-This is a ms4fj service and this provides two operations to collect and retrieve events which are published from apim-manager when an api Life-Cycle change is happened
+This is a ms4fj service and this provides an operation to output a sample text values as the response.

-This is used in scenario04.
+This is used as backends for the created APIs.